White Background Product Photos: DIY vs AI for Shops

 - Generates a complete image set: clean main, lifestyle scenes, infographics, detail shots, comparisons

-- All images are output at 4K resolution with pure white backgrounds where needed
+- Images are output at high resolution with pure white backgrounds where needed

 What you get